phc5/web-crawler/README.md

 # Testing and Coverage

+1. To run tests, simply run `npm test` in your project directory.

+2. To run istanbul's coverage test, run `istanbul cover index.js`, let the test run and see the test results in index.html in the coverage folder.

-To see test coverage with Istanbul, go into the coverage directory and open index.html in your browser.
+This repo includes the test coverage with Istanbul, go into the coverage directory and open index.html in your browser.

 - Statements tells up how many of the statements in our code were touched during the test run.